-A brand new development is coming to Cornwall with six residential park homes plots arriving at Newquay Bay Resort.
-If you're over 50 and looking to downsize, where better than right by the seaside!
-Arriving in April, you'll have plenty of time to get settled before making the most of the beautiful Cornish summer.
+A brand new development has arrived in Cornwall with six residential park homes plots arriving at Newquay Bay Resort.
+If you're looking to downsize, where better than right by the seaside!
+You'll have plenty of time to get settled before making the most of the beautiful Cornish summer.

 With home comforts, a social community, and all year-round living, our residential park homes in Cornwall are everything you could dream of.
 They're all newly built and fully insulated making them energy efficient and economical to run.

 Our residential lodges each have a double parking bay and a sun deck with stunning views over the valley and meadows.
 To make it even more secluded, the new development has its own private entrance.
 Ideal for retirees or for those planning retirement to the coast in the years to come.

 Just a stone's throw away from the beach and Newquay town centre, our new development is in a desirable location with the added bonus of resort facilities including an indoor and outdoor pool, convenience store, hair and beauty salon, sauna, and steam room.
 You won't want to miss out on this limited opportunity.